samba-in-kubernetes/samba-operator/docs/design/crd-proposal-phase1.md

   single share
 * SmbSecurityConfig - A CR that encapsulates the knowledge needed to define "local" users or become part of an Active Directory domain
+* SmbCommonConfig - A optional CR that helps define properties common across many shares.
+For example, if shares should be "exported" outside of the kuberntes cluster.

 The operator will take the SmbShare and SmbSecurityConfig resources as inputs and create as many smbd, winbind, or other backing services as needed.
 Users